shapeable/prototype-adpq/README.md

 #### C. Understood what people needed.

-User research and testing included the following:
-- Surveyed at least 12 California residents to understand current needs for an emergency alert system: [Initial Interview Questions.xlsx](https://github.com/shapeable/prototype-web/blob/technical_approach/supporting-documents/Initial%20iterview%20questions.xlsx)
+To properly understand some of the user needs for an alert system, we surveyed 12 California residents and recorded their answers on the following spreadsheet: [Initial Interview Questions.xlsx](https://github.com/shapeable/prototype-web/blob/technical_approach/supporting-documents/Initial%20iterview%20questions.xlsx).
+We specifically selected people that were both avid travelers within the state as well as non-travelers that might use alerts to stay informed.

 #### D. Used at least three “human-centered design” techniques or tools